Luger-Lab/Cryo-EM/star_tools/readme.md

 ## Determining Classification Convergence

-This function allows you to diagnose the convergence of your 2-D and 3-D classifications in RELION.
+This [`class_sizes.py`](https://github.com/Luger-Lab/Cryo-EM/blob/master/star_tools/class_sizes.py) allows you to diagnose the convergence of your 2-D and 3-D classifications in RELION.
 The basic usage is listed below:

     usage: class_sizes.py [-h] [-f F] [--all] [-o O] [--2d] [--num]